Invest in cleaner energy on our campuses

-AKU will meet its sustainable energy goal through available and emerging energy efficiency, technology and supply market options.
+AKU will meet its sustainable energy goal through available and emerging technology options.

-Energy use forms the largest source of emissions for AKU across all its campuses: grid electricity accounts for around 22 percent and generator fuels and gas nearly 50 percent of AKU's operational emissions.
+Energy use forms the largest source of emissions for AKU across all its campuses: grid electricity accounts for just over 20 percent and generator fuels and gas nearly 50 percent of AKU's operational emissions.

 AKU seeks to power a significant portion of its energy needs through renewable energy sources, including solar photovoltaic, solar water heating, and biomass.

-Detailed assessments for the Aga Khan University Hospitals in both Karachi and Nairobi have been undertaken.
-550 kWp of solar PV have been installed as pilot of Stadium Road campus in Karachi, which will be significantly scaled and expanded to other AKU facilities in early to mid 2023.
+The Aga Khan University Hospitals in both Karachi and Nairobi have installed renewable energy.
+550 kWp of solar PV was installed at Stadium Road campus in Karachi in February 2022 followed by 100 kW in Nairobi campus in November 2022.
+This will be significantly scaled and expanded to other AKU facilities in the coming months.

 In Nairobi, a biomass boiler was commissioned in August 2023 to drastically reduce the amount of diesel used to provide heat and steam for the hospital.

 Detailed assessments have been carried out to identify solar photovoltaic opportunities across most campuses and facilities of AKU.
 This has identified that in most cases, at least 50% of purchased grid electricity can be supplied through renewable electricity generation with solar PV on our own campuses.

 A solar water heater will be installed at the AKU-run FMIC in Kabul in late 2023.
 This will displace a huge amount of diesel needed to provide hot water, especially during the winter months.